 Value Added Tax, commonly called VAT, is a tax payable on many transactions in the UK.
 These transactions include most purchases of goods or services from UK businesses, and many goods and services imported from the EU.

 The standard rate of VAT is 20%, but there are other rates that apply in certain situations.

 On this page you will find information about:

 What is VAT?

-VAT is paid by the seller of the goods, and is paid directly to HMRC.
+VAT is a type of tax that is paid by the seller of the goods, or services, directly to HMRC.
 In most cases, the cost of VAT is added to the price that the buyer pays.

 VAT is not charged at all on certain goods and services.
 For example, financial services, education providers, and charities all usually pay no VAT.
 There are many items for which no VAT is charged, including books, children’s clothes, some food products, and specialist equipment for disabled people.

 Some of these goods and services are exempt from VAT and others are charged VAT at 0% (sometimes called ‘zero-rated’).
 The difference is that the supplier of can claim VAT back on the costs of producing a zero-rated product, but not for a VAT-exempt product.
 Full details of VAT-exempt products and services, and of the different VAT rates that apply, are available from HMRC.

 When do I pay VAT?